Coral-Protocol/Coral-RestaurantVoice-Agent/README.md

 ## Usage Examples

+**Getting Started:**
+1. Start the agent using `uv run python main.py console`
+2. The Greeter Agent will automatically welcome you to the restaurant
+3. Say "Hi!" or any greeting to initiate the conversation
+4. The agent will then listen to other agent calling it (for example interface agent)
+5. Continue your conversation naturally - the system will route you to the appropriate specialized agent

 **Making a Reservation:**
 1. Say: "I'd like to make a reservation"
+2. The system routes you to the Reservation Agent
-2. Provide preferred time, name, and phone
+3. Provide preferred time, name, and phone
-3. Confirm details
+4. Confirm details

 **Ordering Takeaway:**
 1. Say: "I want to order food"
+2. The system routes you to the Takeaway Agent
-2. Place order from menu
+3. Place order from menu
+4. Get routed to Checkout Agent for payment
-3. Provide payment information
+5. Provide payment information and complete transaction
-4. Complete transaction

 ## Creator Details
 - **Name:** Ahsen Tahir